cfurst/Towers-of-Hanoi/README.md

 where `n` is the number of disks you can start out with.
 Usually people use 3 but there is no default ATM.

+This project was compiled and run using scala 2.12.3.
+Please post compilation and runtime issues with other versions in the *issues* section.

 ## This is currently a work in progress.